gabriel-a-oliver/Portfolio/README.md

 of four waves, the enemies become harder as the waves progress, but the enemies drop more powerful power-ups.

-My role in the group was to help program different facets of the game, such facets are the behaviors of the sprites above.
+My role in the group was to help program different facets of the game, such facets are the behaviors of the sprites found in the link above.
 One element I helped create was the location of the game.
 Since the Game Jam has a retro theme, instead of just having a retro art style, I suggested that the game takes place in an arcade, this will tie the game back to the Game Jam theme but also give some fantasy context to the enemies the player character is fighting.
+See here: https://rb.gy/eaycid.

 In addition, I helped implement A* artificial intelligence for the enemies.
 One of my group members created the AI for enemies to attack the player, react to getting hit and chasing the player, the enemies would occasionally get stuck on terrain.